Movie (video game): Plot

 Movie is set in New York City in the 1930s.
 The player takes the role of Jack Marlow, a private investigator who must enter the headquarters of mob boss Bugs Malloy in order to retrieve an audiotape.
 In order to help him complete this task, Marlow needs the help of a girl called Tanya.
 Unfortunately, she has an identical twin called Vanya who is allied to Malloy and who will deliberately lead him into trouble.

 Gameplay

-The game is an arcade adventure which uses an isometric display to portray the action.
-Movement is achieved by rotating the main character and moving him forward, similar to that of Knightlore and other early examples of the genre.
-The player can also access a panel of icons which allow Marlow to carry out certain actions such as dropping and taking items, shooting his firearm, punching, throwing an item or talking.
+The game is an arcade adventure which uses an isometric display to portray the action, described by several publications as similar to that of Knightlore.
+Movement is achieved by rotating the main character and moving him forward.
+The player can also access a panel of icons which allow Marlow to carry out certain actions such as dropping and taking items, firing his gun, punching, throwing an item or talking.
 The latter is performed using speech bubbles in which the player can type out words and phrases using the keyboard.

+Reception

+The game met a highly positive reception, with several magazines giving the game their respective awards: